VX (nerve agent): Worldwide stockpiles

-Some countries known to possess VX are the United States, the United Kingdom, Russia, North Korea, and Syria.
+Some countries known to possess VX are the United States (prior to 2022), Russia, North Korea, and Syria.
 A Sudanese pharmaceutical facility, the Al-Shifa pharmaceutical factory, was bombed by the U.S. in 1998 acting on information that it produced VX and that the origin of the agent was associated with both Iraq and Al Qaeda.
 The U.S. had obtained soil samples identified as containing O-ethyl hydrogen methylphosphonothioate (EMPTA), a chemical used in the production of VX which may also have commercial applications.
 Chemical weapons experts later suggested that the widely used fonofos organophosphate insecticide could have been mistaken for EMPTA.
 Cuba obtained VX during the 1980s and deployed it during its military intervention in Angola.

 In 1969, the U.S. government cancelled its chemical weapons programs, banned the production of VX in the United States, and began the destruction of its stockpiles of agents by a variety of methods.
 Early disposal included the U.S. Army's CHASE (Cut Holes And Sink 'Em) program, in which old ships were filled with chemical weapons stockpiles and then scuttled.
-CHASE 8 was conducted on 15 June 1967, in which the steamship Cpl.
+CHASE 8 was conducted on June 15, 1967, in which the steamship Cpl.
 Eric G. Gibson was filled with 7,380 VX rockets and scuttled in 7200 ft of water off the coast of Atlantic City, New Jersey.
-Incineration was used for VX stockpile destruction starting in 1990 with Johnston Atoll Chemical Agent Disposal System in the North Pacific with other incineration plants following at Deseret Chemical Depot, Pine Bluff Arsenal, Umatilla Chemical Depot and Anniston Army Depot with the last of the VX inventory destroyed on 24 December 2008.
+Incineration was used for VX stockpile destruction starting in 1990 with Johnston Atoll Chemical Agent Disposal System in the North Pacific with other incineration plants following at Deseret Chemical Depot, Pine Bluff Arsenal, Umatilla Chemical Depot and Anniston Army Depot with the last of the VX inventory at these facilities destroyed on December 24, 2008.
+After 2008 the United States' only remaining stockpile of chemical weapons was located at the Blue Grass Army Depot in Kentucky, which housed the last stockpiles of sarin (GB), mustard gas (H) and VX.
+The Blue Grass stockpile consisted of 101,764 warheads and canisters containing a total of 523 tons of chemical agents loaded onto M55 (rocket), M104 155 mm caliber howitzer and M426 8-inch shell artillery shells.
+Efforts to destroy these agents began in 2019, with the goal of eliminating the United States entire stockpile of chemical weapons by September 30, 2023.
+The Centers for Disease Control and Prevention announced in September 2022 that the last of the United States' stockpile of VX gas had been destroyed, confirming that the last VX rocket was dismantled and destroyed on April 19, 2022.